 Companies typically indemnify directors and officers for acts in their capacity as such, including as directors or executives of an outside entity for which they serve at the request of the company.
-This means that a company pays for the expenses and liability that a director or officer may personally incur as a result of their service to an outside entity.
+This means that a company that requests your service on the outside board will typically pay for the expenses and liability that you as a director or officer may personally incur as a result of this outside service.
 Indemnification is often included in the company's by-laws, articles of association, employment agreements, or deeds of indemnity.
-Before agreeing to sit on an outside board, the individual should understand the extent of its company indemnification.

-A company's D&O insurance program will also typically cover these outside board activities for directors and officers as defined in the policy; however, ODL coverage generally does not extend to all employees.
+Before agreeing to sit on an outside board, you should understand the extent of your own company's indemnification.
+Your company's D&O insurance program will also typically cover these outside board activities for directors and officers as defined in the policy; however, ODL coverage generally does not extend to all employees.
 D&O policies often contain an ODL extension that most commonly works on a "double excess basis," where a company's ODL coverage applies excess of the outside entity's indemnification to the director or officer and the outside entity's own D&O program.
 In some cases, the ODL extension works on a "triple excess basis."
-This means that the company's ODL coverage applies excess of the outside entity's indemnification to the director or officer, the outside entity's own D&O program, and the company's own indemnification to the director or officer (see Figure 1).
+In this case, for example, it would mean that your company's ODL coverage would apply excess of the outside entity's indemnification to the director or officer, excess of the outside entity's own D&O program, and excess of your company's own indemnification to the director or officer (see Figure 1).